Estimated reading time: 5 minutes

-There is nothing more convenient that running a small business from home.
-You can start your workday without having to deal with the hustle and bustle of morning traffic, busy road construction, and other events that can cause you to arrive late.
+There is nothing more convenient than running a small business from home.
+You can start your workday without dealing with the hustle and bustle of morning traffic, busy road construction, and other events that can cause you to arrive late.
 Plus, you can save time and money by making your breakfast and brewing a cup of coffee in the comfort of your home.
 Another convenience of running a small business from home deals with income taxes.
+There are many home office tax deductions that you should become familiar with.

-Simply put, the tax return preparation and filing process for a home-based business is fairly simple, so long as you maintain accurate records.
-Certain business-related tax laws and deduction amounts are known to change each year, so we recommend that you consult with a certified accountant to get reliable financial advice.
-In the meantime, this Balboa Capital blog post has some useful information.
+The tax return preparation and filing process for a home-based business are relatively simple, so long as you maintain accurate records.
+However, specific business-related tax laws and deduction amounts are known to change, so we recommend you consult with a certified accountant to get reliable financial advice.
+In the meantime, this Balboa Capital blog post has some helpful information.
 Think of it as your home office tax deduction guide.

 Home office deduction options.

-The second option to consider is called the “actual expense method,” which involves more record keeping and number crunching.
-With the actual expense method, you need to add up your total home office expenses and measure them against your overall residence expenses.
+The second option to consider is the “actual expense method,” which involves more record-keeping and number crunching.
+You need to add your total home office expenses with the actual expense method and measure them against your overall residence expenses.
 To give you a better idea of how this works, we came up with a sample scenario:

 A computer repair business owner that runs her business from home paid $7,000 in mortgage interest and $4,000 in utility bills (indirect expenses), and $1,000 for home office improvements (direct expenses) last year.
-Her home office is 400-square-feet, and the total square footage of her house is 3,000.
+Her home office is 400 square feet, and the total square footage of her house is 3,000.

 Travel expenses for a home-based business.

-If you need to travel by automobile, plane, bus or train for business purposes, you might be able to deduct certain travel expenses.
-Deductible expenses include, but are not limited to plane fare, automobile mileage, parking fees, lodging and meals.
+If you need to travel by automobile, plane, bus, or train for business purposes, you might be able to deduct certain travel expenses.
+Deductible expenses include but are not limited to plane fare, automobile mileage, parking fees, lodging, and meals.

 Office equipment deductions.

-Accurate records are key.
+Accurate records are essential.